rakanysr/mario-platformer-game-stellar/README.md

 <img width="1912" height="984" alt="image" src="https://github.com/user-attachments/assets/0249f463-ee42-4b1d-af72-d418de5f5d51" />

-**Stellar Mario** adalah game Web3 2D Platformer bergaya retro (mirip Super Mario) yang mengintegrasikan keseruan game klasik dengan teknologi **Stellar Smart Contracts (Soroban)**.
-Semua pencapaian pemain, mulai dari skor, pengumpulan koin, hingga *global leaderboard* dan sistem *achievement* direkam secara desentralisasi di atas blockchain Stellar Testnet!
+**Stellar Mario** is a Web3 2D retro-style Platformer game (similar to Super Mario) that integrates the fun of classic gaming with **Stellar Smart Contracts (Soroban)** technology.
+All player achievements, from scores, coin collection, to the global leaderboard and achievement tracking system, are recorded decentrally on the Stellar Mainnet blockchain!

-## 🎮 Fitur Utama
+## 🎮 Main Features

-### 🛠️ Fitur Web3 & Soroban
+### 🛠️ Web3 & Soroban Features
-- **Freighter Wallet Integration:** Otentikasi dan transaksi pemain menggunakan Freighter Wallet secara aman (menggunakan API Freighter v4 terbaru).
+- **Freighter Wallet Integration:** Secure player authentication and transactions using Freighter Wallet (using the latest Freighter v4 API).
-- **On-chain Leaderboard:** Peringkat Top 10 global dicatat dan diurutkan otomatis di dalam smart contract Soroban.
+- **On-chain Leaderboard:** The Top 10 global leaderboard is automatically recorded and sorted inside the Soroban smart contract.
-- **Player Stats & Profile:** Data permanen pemain meliputi Level Tertinggi, Total Koin, Total Game, dan Skor Akumulasi.
+- **Player Stats & Profile:** Persistent player data includes Highest Level, Total Coins, Total Games, and Accumulated Score.
-- **Smart Achievements System:** Selesaikan tantangan (seperti "Coin Collector" atau "Speedrunner") untuk mendapatkan achievement yang terekam di blockchain.
+- **Smart Achievements System:** Complete challenges (such as "Coin Collector" or "Speedrunner") to earn achievements recorded on the blockchain.
-- **Seamless Contract Interactions:** Fungsi read-only untuk memuat data tanpa memotong biaya fee (simulasi), dan auto-signing untuk meminimalisir interupsi bermain.
+- **Seamless Contract Interactions:** Read-only functions to load data without transaction fees (via simulation), and auto-signing implementation to minimize gameplay interruptions.

-### 🕹️ Fitur Gameplay (Phaser 3)
+### 🕹️ Gameplay Features (Phaser 3)
-- **Procedural Graphics:** Hebatnya, game ini **tidak menggunakan file gambar `.png` atau `.jpg` sama sekali!** Seluruh sprite karakter, animasi gerak, musuh, tile tanah, hingga koin digambar secara algoritmik 100% menggunakan kode dengan `Phaser.Graphics`.
+- **Procedural Graphics:** Amazingly, this game **does not use any `.png` or `.jpg` image files at all!** All character sprites, movement animations, enemies, ground tiles, and coins are drawn algorithmically 100% using code with `Phaser.Graphics`.
-- **Classic Platformer Physics:** Sistem gravitasi dan tabrakan mulus (jump, run, fall death detection).
+- **Classic Platformer Physics:** Smooth gravity and collision system (jump, run, fall death detection).
-- **Infinite Potential:** Engine game didesain modular dengan level generator sehingga Anda bisa mengembangkan level tanpa batas.
+- **Infinite Potential:** The game engine is designed modularly with a level generator so you can expand levels limitlessly.

 ---